shielsr/assignment-02/README.md

 - Added new min/max pastille total of 10.
 Wrote new error messaging with "add x more" or "remove y" to help the user (this made the above bug irrelevant but it's fixed anyway)
 - Made big style changes: Styled the form.
 Styled the buttons including with focus states.
 Add background 'tinfoil' image to the canvas.
 Add an order form, which is only revealed after the user has generated their first roll of pastilles.
 Need to fix a bug on mobile where the order form isn't revealed.
 - Fixed the bug with height:auto. iOS was also 'zooming in' on input fields, which I solved by making the input text 16px.
 Also added validation for email and number fields on the order form.
+- Added a 'live count' of the sweets as they're added along with error styling.
+- Replaced the vector rectangles on the canvas with PNG photos of actual pastilles.
+I removed the image backgrounds in Figma.
+I had to rewrite the entire 'drawPastille' function to work with images instead of vectors.

 ## Instructions